-1. Desaru Coast: Eco-tourism on the eastern fringe of Johor for some family fun
+1. Desaru Coast: eco-tourism on the eastern fringe of Johor for some family fun

-Located just a stone’s throw away from Singapore, Desaru Coast is one of Malaysia’s premium integrated destination on the eastern coast of Johor.
+Located just a stone’s throw away from Singapore, Desaru Coast is one of Malaysia’s premium integrated destinations on the eastern coast of Johor.
 Desaru Coast welcomed its first visitors in late 2019, with family and eco-friendly attractions and accommodation options, such as Hard Rock Hotel Desaru Coast and The Westin Desaru Coast Resort.

 Both hotels provide guests with direct access to Adventure Waterpark, home to one of the largest wave pools in the world.
 The Tidal Wave Beach allows guests to float lazily in the water or get carried away further into the tidal waves.
 Those seeking some exhilaration can try the Kraken’s Revenge, a roller coaster flume ride that sends you through a 360-degree loop before plunging you down 30 metres into a splashing finish.
 You can also check out the Swinging Ship – a Viking ship replica that swings beside three 13-metre high Penawar Falls, to an incline of 180 degrees.

 Those who prefer to be closer to nature may choose to visit the local Desaru Fruit Farm instead.
-It has been in operation for over 10 years, and has been recognised for its efforts relating to agro-cultural practices and conservation.
+It has been in operation for over 10 years, and has been recognised for its efforts relating to agricultural practices and conservation.

 How to get there: